nirajsrinivas/VIC_Project/README.md

 ## Dataset

-- Please find in theis link the initial dataset that we used to perform the Visual search : https://www.kaggle.com/paramaggarwal/fashion-product-images-small
+- Please find in this link the initial dataset that we used to perform the Visual search (used in CNN entirely) : https://www.kaggle.com/paramaggarwal/fashion-product-images-small
-- The training sets and Testing sets are provided in the following .txt files : TrainSet.txt & TestSet.txt
+- The training sets and Testing sets (for SIFT, SURF and HOG) are provided in the following .txt files : TrainSet.txt & TestSet.txt

 ## Model: